National Institute of Technology, Kurukshetra

-National Institute of Technology Kurukshetra (NIT Kurukshetra or NITKKR) is a public technical and research university located in Kurukshetra.
+National Institute of Technology Kurukshetra (NIT Kurukshetra or NITKKR) is a public technical and research university located in Kurukshetra, Haryana, India.
 In December 2008, it was accredited with the status of Institute of National Importance (INI).
-It is one of the 30 National Institutes of Technology established and administered by Government of India.
+It is one of the 31 National Institutes of Technology established and administered by Government of India.
 It runs undergraduate and postgraduate in programme Engineering and Doctor of Philosophy programme in Engineering, Sciences and Humanities.

 History

 The first Prime Minister of independent India, Jawaharlal Nehru, sought to develop India as a leader in science and technology.
 Between 1959 and 1965, with this vision, the Government founded 14 educational institutions in different regions of India.
 The system of competitive entry (based on merit) gave access to higher education in these institutions.
 Such an institution was established in 1963 in Kurukshetra as a joint enterprise of the Government of India and the Government of Punjab, India as the Regional Engineering College, Kurukshetra (REC Kurukshetra).
 In 2002, all the Regional Engineering Colleges were unified by a common entrance exam.
 Therefore, REC Kurukshetra was renamed to National Institute of Technology under the NIT Act and was given a Deemed University status.